RubixML/ML/README.md

 ---
 ### Cross Validation
-Cross validation is the process of testing the generalization performance of a computer model using various techniques.
-Rubix has a number of classes that run cross validation on an instantiated Estimator for you.
-Each Validator outputs a scalar score based on the chosen metric.
+Cross validation is the process of testing the generalization performance of a model.

 ### Validators
 Validators take an [Estimator](#estimators) instance, [Labeled Dataset](#labeled) object, and validation [Metric](#validation-metrics) and return a validation score that measures the generalization performance of the model using one of various cross validation techniques.
 There is no need to train the Estimator beforehand as the Validator will automatically train it on subsets of the dataset chosen by the testing algorithm.